 Credit through the Ages: Where it all Began

 Exploding volumes of data and staggering advances in analytics and technology provide financial institutions with limitless opportunities to assess and predict consumer financial behavior.
-This insight is then used to inform credit decisioning, acquisition and account management strategies.
+Financial institutions use this insight to inform credit decisioning, acquisition and account management strategies.
 But where did it all begin?
 Just where did the concept of credit get its start?

 Join Equifax and Visual Capitalist as we journey through time and explore the evolution of credit.
 In this three-part series, we’ll visit the earliest days of consumer credit to better understand how the credit system has evolved over time.
 We’ll then explore the impact on consumer credit of present-day analytic techniques and machine learning.
 And finally, we’ll journey into the future and share a sneak peek into consumer credit decisioning, acquisition and account management strategies of tomorrow.
 Are you ready?